Technology / System Admin

 VMware Link Clones: Dependently Linked to Upstream Images

-Before we get into any tech details, let us set the stage here a bit.
-In the late 2000s, the vast majority of the desktop and application virtualization market share was held by Citrix with very few threatening incumbents.
-Citrix's bread-and-butter was their application virtualization platform that was only strengthened by their PVS provisioning technology that enabled administrators to scale quickly.
-Being the juggernaut of the server virtualization market, VMware had developments at the hypervisor level that they knew if adapted for VDI workloads could change the market.
-With this in mind VMware View was launched with the linked clone technology ushering in VMware's encroachment on the VDI marketplace.
+Citrix's bread-and-butter was its application virtualization platform, which was only strengthened by its PVS provisioning technology, which enabled administrators to scale quickly.
+Being the juggernaut of the server virtualization market, VMware had developments at the hypervisor level that they knew if adapted for VDI workloads, could change the market.
+With this in mind, VMware View was launched with the linked clone technology, ushering in VMware's encroachment on the VDI marketplace.

-The process begins by creating a VM in your hypervisor of choice, setting it up as desired with your required operating system, applications, and their necessary configurations.
-Once the image is in the desired state, a snapshot is taken to capture the point-in-time configuration.
 This is known as your master image.
-From there a component of Horizon called View Composer instructs the hypervisor to copy a consolidated image of the base and snapshot into what's known as a replica disk.
-This replica disk is then copied out to all storage volumes that are setup for your Horizon configuration in preparation for VDI provisioning.
+From there, a Horizon component called View Composer instructs the hypervisor to copy a consolidated image of the base and snapshot into a replica disk.
+This replica disk is then copied to all storage volumes that are set up for your Horizon configuration in preparation for VDI provisioning.

-So what is a refresh?
-A refresh is a mechanism to return a linked clone machine back to its initial configuration at the time of creation.
-With the combination of a replica and identity disks, the one other thing a machine needs is somewhere to store its writes.
-The delta disk houses all writes from the time of boot up including, but not limited to application changes, logs, temporary files, any user changes, etc. At the time of initial provisioning a snapshot is taken, which provides a point-in-time state to which the refresh operation can revert.
-In non-persistent scenarios where users access random machines this comes in handy as machines can quickly be reverted to their initial setup upon logoff making way for a clean user experience for the next user.
+So, what is a refresh?
+A refresh is a mechanism to return a linked clone machine to its initial configuration at the time of creation.
+With the combination of replica and identity disks, the one other thing a machine needs is somewhere to store its writes.
+The delta disk houses all writes from the time of boot, including, but not limited to, application changes, logs, temporary files, any user changes, etc.

 VMware Instant Clones: Highly Integrated with vSphere

 Story time again!
 Within a few years of VMware's revolutionizing the VDI landscape with its linked clone technology, Citrix returned fire with an eerily similar approach in their Machine Creation Services (MCS) technology that is nearly identical to the linked clones approach.
-The big game changer here though was that Citrix implementation of a storage-driven provisioning technology was not limited to a particular hypervisor, but rather hypervisor agnostic.

 4. From there, Parent VMs are populated onto each host and data store combination identified in the instant clone's pool configuration.
-Parent VMs stay in a powered on state and serve as the creation point for any instant clones residing on that particular host and data store.
+Parent VMs stay in a powered-on state and serve as the creation point for any instant clones residing on that particular host and data store.

-Another interesting evolution in VMFork is that with recent releases of vSphere, slight adjustments have been made to some of the technical details between steps 4 and 5 identified above.
-In short, by freezing the Parent VM, rather than leaving it in a fully running state, and slightly changing how the delta disks for instant clones were stored, greater capacity and performance were achieved with the instant clone technology.
-William Lam's article New Instant Clone Architecture in vSphere 6.7 provides a brilliant write-up on this that sheds some much needed light on the topic.
+In short, by freezing the Parent VM, rather than leaving it in a fully running state and slightly changing how the delta disks for instant clones were stored, the instant clone technology achieved greater capacity and performance.
+William Lam's article New Instant Clone Architecture in vSphere 6.7 provides a brilliant write-up that sheds some much-needed light on the topic.

 VMware VDI Product Comparison